-The Who Dat oil and gas field is located in the Mississippi Canyon (MC) blocks 503 / 504 / 547 of the Gulf of Mexico (GOM).
-It lies in a water depth of 945m.
-Estimated life of the field is 30 years.
+The Who Dat oil and gas field is located in Mississippi Canyon (MC) blocks 503 / 504 / 547 in the Gulf of Mexico (GOM) in water depths of 945m.

-LLOG Exploration is the operator of the field with a 67.5% working interest.
-First production is expected by 2012.
+LLOG Exploration is the operator of the field and currently holds a 67.5% working interest in the development.

 The Who Dat field was discovered in December 2007 by the OCS-G 27277 Well A1 in the MC block 504.
 The well was drilled by Diamond Offshore’s Ocean Victory semisubmersible drilling rig.

 The Who Dat field is made up of ten stacked reservoirs of the Pliocene and Upper Miocene age.
-The reservoirs are located at a depth of 10,000-17,000ft with pressures ranging between 6,000-12,500psi.
+Its reservoirs are located at a depth of 10,000ft-17,000ft, with pressures ranging between 6,000psi and 12,500psi.

-Who Dat is estimated to contain 100-300 million barrels of oil equivalent of which 70% is oil.
-The oil and gas reserves have low amount of wax and no asphaltene flocculation.
+The oil and gas reserves located at the field are noted to have low amounts of wax and no asphaltene flocculation.

-The OPTI-EX FPS was acquired by LLOG for operations at the field.
+The OPTI-EX FPS was acquired by LLOG to carry out the operations at the field.
 It has a production capacity of 60,000 barrels of oil a day (bopd), 150 million standard cubic feet of gas a day (mmscfd) and 40,000 barrels of water a day (bwpd).

-The facility was installed at the field in July 2011.
-It has been specifically designed for operation in the GOM at a cost of $400m.
+The facility was installed at the field in July 2011 and has been specifically designed to operate in the Gulf Of Mexico at a cost of $400m.
 The FPS is designed to withstand a 1,000-year storm.

-The subsea system for the field includes ten miles of 6in flowlines, six risers, nine jumpers and jumper tie-ins, three manifolds and other equipment.
+The subsea system for the field includes ten miles of 6in-diameter flowlines, along with six risers, nine jumpers and jumper tie-ins, three manifolds and other equipment.

-Oil produced at the field will be transported through a 19-mile long 14in diameter export oil pipeline which will connect to the Mars pipeline system.
-The pipeline will carry the oil to Shell production facilities onshore where it will be processed.
+Oil produced at the field is transported through a 19-mile long, 14in-diameter export oil pipeline, which connects to the Mars pipeline system.

-The gas will be exported through a 17-mile long 10in diameter gas pipeline which will connect with the Independence Trail pipeline operated by Enterprise Field Services.
+The gas is exported via a 17-mile-long, 10in-diameter gas pipeline, which connects with the Independence Trail pipeline operated by Enterprise Field Services.

 Exmar Offshore Company was responsible for designing, constructing and installing the OPTI-EX FPS.

-Mustang Engineering was contracted to carry out pre-FEED and FEED studies, detailed engineering and design, procurement services and vendor inspections for the topsides of the FPS.
+Mustang Engineering was contracted to carry out pre-front-end engineering design (FEED) and FEED studies, as well as detailed engineering and design works, procurement services and vendor inspections for the topsides of the FPS.

-Global Industries has been contracted to install the oil and gas pipelines, risers, flowlines, manifolds and other equipment of the subsea production system.
+Global Industries was contracted to install the oil and gas pipelines, risers, flow-lines, manifolds and other equipment of the subsea production system.